 How to Check EPF Balance?

 It is essential to stay informed about your EPF account.
-You can check EPF status and balance online through the EPFO portal or UMANG app.
+You can check EPF status and balance online through the EPFO portal or the UMANG app.
 Keeping tabs on your contributions allows for better retirement planning and timely decision-making.

 EPF Withdrawal and Tax Filing: What You Need to Know